max-mapper/ndlocr-lite.js/README.md

 onnxruntime-web that can perform OCR on images containing Japanese text.
 Requires ~150MB .onnx model download.

+Note that this version is considerably slower (around 10x-20x slower) than the python implementation on my system running in CPU mode. onnxruntime-web performance has not been investigated, PR welcome!

 [Try the demo here](https://max-mapper.github.io/ndlocr-lite.js/).

 ![demo](demo.jpg)